justcallmelarry/sportsball/README.md

 ### How it works:
 Once you start running the script it will update on today's matches, then keep running and update about new goals, half-time score and match endings (with score).
 Personally running it on a server with a cronjob that starts a screen with the script at 9 in the morning, then kills the screen in the evening.

+The different .py files use different ways to find out the information needed:
+* wc.py uses the API of https://github.com/estiens/world_cup_json
+* fd.py uses the API of football-data.org (a token from there is needed)
+* google.py is a webscraper that uses googles real time updates